rwk-unil/xSqueezeIt/README.md

 The `BM` entry allows to extract GT data directly from a region query on the BCF, this is needed to achieve constant time random access.
 This also helps when because overlapping a region may not be contiguous (e.g., with indels).

+** Note : ** Please note that this is for version 3, version 4 uses a little bit different BM index (block:offset) but the idea is similar.

 ## File Format Description

+### Version 4

+Will be described soon and will be the version for the first release.

 ### Version 3